 Further your education in real-world settings.
 Put your knowledge into practice, develop key employability skills, network with those working in your field of study, and explore the multitude of career pathways available in tourism and hospitality.

-Placements for the fall and winter semesters are posted by employers on the Propel online portal, hosted by Outcome Campus Connect.
+Placements are posted by employers on the Propel online portal, hosted by Outcome Campus Connect.

 Who Is Eligible?

 To participate in the Propel Student Work Placement Program, a student must be: